 RLS rules do not support use of aggregate functions.

 The rule you created is listed in the rules.
 You can edit the rule or add more rules by clicking + Add.

 To test your rule, log in as users in different groups.
 Search within the table for data that your test user can and can’t access.
 Make sure your test users can see the appropriate rows.

-Administrators can bypass the RLS rules set on a the table at the worksheet level.
+Administrators can bypass the RLS rules set on a table at the worksheet level.
 See change the join rule or RLS setting for a worksheet.

-For a list of operators and functions you can use to build RLS rules, see the row level security rules reference.
+For a list of operators and functions you can use to build RLS rules, see the row-level security rules reference.